 1903 Steiff "Rod" Teddy Bear

-GUEST: Well, it was my grandfather's.
-He grew up in L.A., was born in 1902.
-And I don't know whether he was the original person that had it or whether it was even his father's-- just don't know.
+Well, it was my grandfather's.
+He grew up in L.A., was born in 1902, and I don't know whether he was the original person that had it or whether it was even his father, just don't know.

-GUEST: That's amazing.
+That's amazing.
+Uh...
 I'm kind of blown away, to be honest.
-It was just something that was up in the, uh, in the hallway closet and not played with or not used, and thank goodness for that.
+It was just something that was up in the hallway closet, and not played with or not used, and thank goodness for that.

 Executive producer Marsha Bemko shares her tips for getting the most out of ANTIQUES ROADSHOW.

 Value can change: The value of an item is dependent upon many things, including the condition of the object itself, trends in the market for that kind of object, and the location where the item will be sold.
 These are just some of the reasons why the answer to the question "What's it worth?" is so often "It depends."